 By introducing its own LL.M. programme, the Faculty of Law of the Charles University seeks to join the ranks of the world’s leading academic institutions in the field of law.
 However, implementation of such a programme cannot be seen as a purely technical issue.
 Students of the LL.M. programme become clients of the Faculty and are not students in the classical meaning.
 The content of courses is not purely theoretical, but quite to the contrary – they are be highlighted by an interactive approach focused on practical skills and knowledge.
 It is therefore undertaken to offer to the prospective students activities like case studies, moot courts, clinics, excursions etc. Prominent international scholars will also be invited to participate in the programme, either by way of individual lectures or whole courses.

 The organizational aspects of the programme shall be administered by the International Office of the Faculty and the person responsible for the LL.M. programme in whole shall be the Vice-Dean for International Relations, Professor Milan Damohorský.

 LL.M.
-Programme Director
+Programme Coordinator

 Currently our Law School offers 4 LL.M. specialisations:

 - Specialisation I: "The Law and Business in the Czech Republic and Central Europe"

 - Specialisation II: "International Human Rights Law and Protection of Environment"